Janggi: Guards

 The pieces are labeled sa 사 (士) and are civilian government officials (i.e. council members serving the commander in chief).
 They are often called guards, since they stay close to the general.
 Other names are assistants or mandarins.

 The guards start to the left and right of the general on the first rank.
 They move the same as the general, one step per turn along marked lines in the palace.
 The guards are one of the weakest pieces because they may not leave the palace.
 They are valuable for protecting the general.

 Horses

 Called the horse or ma 마 (馬).
 The horse moves one step orthogonally then one step diagonally outward, with no jumping.
-If there is a piece on its first step (the red circles in the diagram), it's restricted to moving in that direction.
-This piece is exactly the same as the horse in xiangqi (i.e. A horse can be transposed with an adjacent elephant in the initial setup.
+If there is a piece on its first step (the red circles in the diagram), it's restricted from moving in that direction.
+This piece is exactly the same as the horse in xiangqi.
+A horse can be transposed with an adjacent elephant in the initial setup.